A CSS Parallax Scroll Effect For All Modern Browsers

 }

-element was required for this effect to work correctly in Firefox only.
+element was required for this effect to work properly in Firefox.
 This is because Firefox doesn't know to maintain 3D transformation rules within additional child elements and must be instructed to do so.
 You could also set this value to inherit for the same outcome.

-pseudo-element definition that creates the rules for our background image and how it will be positioned in the .parallax
+pseudo-element that provides the rules for our background image and how it will be positioned in the .parallax

 container: